Park City, Utah

 Joined Boston Ballet in 2009

-During her training with Ms. Kozlova, Jensen received seven gold medals and one silver medal at competitions including Youth America Grand Prix, the World Ballet Competition, and Seoul International Dance Competition.
+During her training with Valentina Kozlova, Jensen received seven gold medals and one silver medal at competitions including Youth America Grand Prix, the World Ballet Competition, and Seoul International Dance Competition.

-In 2008, Whitney participated in the 23rd Varna International Ballet Competition where she wonthe highest award possible, The Special Distinction Medal and Diploma.
+In 2008, Jensen participated in the 23rd Varna International Ballet Competition where she won the highest award possible, The Special Distinction Medal and Diploma.
 She was the first American to win this award, which has only been awarded four times in Varna's 44 year history.
 She was also presented with the International Ballet Award.

 Jensen is a frequent guest artist for events including the 22nd Varna International Ballet Competition Gala; Miami International Ballet Festival; Baltic International Ballet Festival Gala in Riga, Latvia; the World Ballet Star Festival in Seoul, Korea; and The Nutcracker with the Hungarian National Ballet in Budapest, Hungary.